soheil555/tinyman-mobile-sdk/README.md

-> I don't have access to a Mac to run the go-mobile bind command for IOS, so IOS version is not available for now.
+> I don't have access to a Mac PC to run the go-mobile bind command for IOS, so IOS version is not available for now.